What is Content Repurposing?

 Start With a Pillar Piece

-Create one high-value long-form asset — a blog post, webinar recording, or research report.
+Create one high-value long-form asset.
+A blog post, webinar recording, or research report.
 This is your content pillar.
 Everything else branches from it.

 Break It Into Formats